I’m just headed over to Opera Samfaina for the e-Trademarks listserv reception. Hope to see everyone there!

 Those who, like me, often record assignments at the USPTO are accustomed to the steps that are required to e-file in EPAS (electronic patent assignment system) and ETAS (electronic trademark assignment system).
 The steps include identifying the assignor and the assignee, and then comes the step of entering the properties for which the assignment is being recorded.
-Until now this steps of entering the properties was tedious and required many mouse clicks for each property.
-I am delighted to be able to report that USPTO has made this more user friendly!
+I am delighted to be able to report that USPTO has made this very user friendly for an assignment that applies to many properties.
 Continue reading

 There are four seats left for the USPTO trademark roundtable in Denver on Friday, April 21.
 This is a unique opportunity to talk face-to-face with important people from the trademark office at the USPTO, including: